smznahid/exploratory-data-analysis---customer-loans-in-finance407/README.md

 ---
 ## Roadmap:
-Since this is particularly early in the project the first few steps on the agenda are the following:

 1. [x] Finish implementing ```db_utils.py``` to correctly connect and extract data from the database in the cloud.
 1. [x] Familiarise myself with the data using `get_information.py`.